forcewake/forcewake.github.io/content/posts/2025-07-31-guide-to-figma-mcp-Integration/index.md

 **P.P.S.** - If you're still manually counting pixels in 2024, this guide is for you.
 Join us in the future.
 We have tokens.

 **P.P.P.S.** - "But what about [insert other tool here]?"
 Cool.
 Use it.
 This is just what works for me after trying everything else and failing.

-**P.P.P.P.S.** - That AI detection tool was right.
-My first draft WAS too perfect.
-This version?
-Full of my actual pain and suffering.
-Much more authentic.
-You're welcome.